Dead Calm (film): Plot

+The following day, Rae is washing her hair on deck while John is below preparing breakfast, when a gravely injured Hughie appears and attacks Rae.
+Coming upon the scene, John grabs a flare and fires it into Hughie's mouth, killing him.

 Unfinished previous adaptation

 The film is based on the novel Dead Calm by American author Charles Williams.
 Orson Welles had optioned the film rights in the mid-1960's.
 Under the title The Deep, Welles shot the film between 1966 and 1969 off the coast of Yugoslavia.
 The prospective film starred Laurence Harvey as Hughie, Michael Bryant as Ingram, Oja Kodar as Rae, and Welles himself played Russ Bellowes.
 Jeanne Moreau played Hughie's wife Ruth, a character present in the original novel but cut out of Noyce's film.

 Welles' production was plagued by financial and technical problems, and effectively halted at the end of 1969.
 Principal photography remained incomplete, and Laurence Harvey's death in 1973 effectively ended any hope of completing the film.
 The original film negative is considered lost, though two workprints survive, and footage from the film has been displayed since.

 Production

 Producer Tony Bill had tried to buy the rights from Welles but was never successful.
-He mentioned this to Phil Noyce, giving him a copy of the book in 1984.
+He mentioned this to Philip Noyce, giving him a copy of the book in 1984.
 Noyce enjoyed the book and showed it to George Miller and Terry Hayes, who were enthusiastic.
 Miller managed to persuade Oja Kodar, Welles's companion, who controlled the rights to the novel, to sell the book to Kennedy Miller.

 The book features several other main characters (including Hughie's wife and survivors John finds on the Orpheus), and presented Hughie as a nominally asexual manchild.
 It also goes into further detail about what caused Hughie's psychotic break.